 Climate and weather

-Whatever the season, humidity is waiting for you: it can rain a straight week in summer...
+Whatever the season, humidity is there: it can rain for a week in a row in summer...

-Near the Lithuanian, Latvian, like him, old Indo-European strain (Non Slavic).
-Later, he was influenced by German, language teaching from the Middle Ages until the nineteenth century.
+Close to Lithuanian, Latvian is, like it, of old Indo-European stock (non-Slavic).
+Later, it was influenced by German, the language of education from the Middle Ages until the 19th century.

-Language quite difficult at first, Latvian has seven cases of variations, the long and short vowels, no item and order very relative word.
+A rather difficult language at first glance, Latvian has seven cases of declensions, long and short vowels, no articles and a very relative word order.
 The alphabet has 33 letters, without q, w, x or y, but with many variations of accents.
-Long vowels are full letters, and forgetting a focus can change the meaning of the word...
+Long vowels are letters in their own right, and forgetting an accent can change the meaning of the word...

 Thank you The backpacker !